-Apart from this, it also protects children from Child Labor.
-The owner of the shop or establishment should lay proper rules of employment and termination with details of annual leave, maternity leave, sickness, and causal leave etc.
+Apart from this, a shop license also protects children from Child Labor.
+The owner of the shop or establishment should lay proper rules of employment and termination with details of annual leave, maternity leave, sickness, and casual leave, etc.

-All food businesses should maintain the records under the Shops and Establishment Act such as approval from the department of labor and attendance and salary registers giving details of employment, fines, deductions and advances, salary, holidays, etc. The document related to annual holidays/leaves, and the number of employees should be submitted to the local municipal corporation yearly.
+All food businesses should maintain the records under the Shops and Establishment Act such as approval from the department of labor and attendance and salary registers giving details of employment, fines, deductions and advances, salary, holidays, etc. The document related to annual holidays/leaves and the number of employees should be submitted to the local municipal corporation yearly.
 You could use your restaurant management software to ensure that your staff’s performance is well analyzed.

 It is also mandatory to register the shop or establishment within 30 days of commencement of work.

 Documents Required For The Shop And Establishment Act License

 Now that you know the purpose of The Shop and Establishment Act, we come to the list of required documents for The Shop and Establishment Act.
-The following documents are essential for applying the Shop and Establishment Act License for your restaurant.
+The following documents are essential for applying the Shop License for your restaurant.